 In summer there are many hiking trails suitable for all kinds of hikers - experience backpackers as well as families with children.

-There's also snow park and fun zone prepared for advanced skiers to keep them entertained.
+There's also a snow park and fun zone prepared for advanced skiers to keep them entertained.

-Besides hiking trails and ski piste there are other attractions in the area.
-For adventure lovers there is Demanovska Cave of Liberty - beautiful cave with outstanding rock formations.
+Besides hiking trails and ski piste, there are other attractions in the area.
+For adventure lovers, there is Demanovska Cave of Liberty - a beautiful cave with outstanding rock formations.

-If you like water parks, there are a few places in the area worth visiting, Tatralandia in Liptovský Mikuláš being the biggest one.
+I consider Jasná Nízke Tatry one of the best ski resorts in Europe for families.
+If your little ones get tired, you can relax in a nearby waterpark - Tatralandia in Liptovský Mikuláš being the biggest one in the area.
 There are lots of water slides, jacuzzis, and pools with hot mineral water rich in nutrients.

-If you would like to stay close to Chopok mountain, you can check available hotels here:
+If you would like to try skiing in Slovakia and stay close to Chopok mountain, you can check available hotels here:

 Zakopane is a picturesque mountain town located in Polish Tatra mountains.

 Zakopane is currently one of the best-known places in Poland.

 It's not surprising - located at the foot of scenic Tatra mountains, it offers lots of tourist attractions.
 Museums, restaurants, SPAs, pubs and discos make Zakopane great place for city people.